aviadr1/dl-template/README.md

 # Python GitHub template with Poetry and Pre-Commit hooks

-A template for python projects with pre-commit hooks, poetry, mypy and pytest
+A template for DL python projects with fastai/pytorch, jupyter notebooks and a standard repository structure.
+IT
+also has pre-commit hooks, poetry, mypy and pytest

 ## Features:
 - a standard repository structure